 Scientists attribute some of these hair stylist health issues to aromatic amines in hair color .

 What is an aromatic amine?

-Derivatives of ammonia with an aromatic substitute, usually containing one more benzene rings.
-These are often found in tobacco smoke, pharmaceuticals, pesticides, and environmental pollutants such as, diesel exhaust.
+Derivatives of ammonia with an aromatic substitute, usually containing one or more benzene rings.
+These health pollutants can be found in tobacco smoke, pharmaceuticals, pesticides, and environmental pollutants such as, diesel exhaust.